Princeton-CDH/startwords/content/issues/1/data-beyond-vision/index.md

 images: ["issues/1/data-beyond-vision/images/dbv-social.jpg"]
 ---

 How do we represent tangible objects in a visual medium?
 We use words, pictures, and diagrams.
-We describe, share, show and fail.
+We describe, share, show, and fail.

 <!--more-->